-What are the benefits of being a community on the Alaska Tribal Network (ATN)?
+What are the benefits of being an Alaska Tribal Network (ATN) community?

 ATN Benefits for Your ATS Member Community